xpqz/dyalog-docs/tools/jenkins/plan21.md

 The Jenkins pipeline is changed from deploying everything on the gh-pages branch to deploying only explicitly listed production versions.
 A new environment variable controls which versions are deployed to the live site.
 Initially this is set to v20 only, meaning v21 can be published to GitHub Pages staging without appearing on the production site.
 Each version fetches its SVN assets from version-specific paths, allowing v20 and v21 to have different readme files and other supplementary content.

-The shared Jenkins library function that fetches PDF and CHM release assets needs modification to support filtering by version tag pattern.
-Currently it fetches the latest release regardless of version.
-The proposed change adds an optional parameter so each documentation version can fetch releases tagged with its own version prefix.
-A fallback implementation is provided if the shared library cannot be updated immediately.
+The shared Jenkins library function `ghGetReleaseAssets` (in `dyalog-scripts` at `git.bramley.dyalog.com/Systems/Jenkins-Library`) currently fetches the single latest release regardless of version.
+Rather than modifying the shared library, a local helper function `getVersionedReleaseAssets` is added to the Jenkinsfile.
+It uses the same `gh` CLI and authentication pattern but filters releases by version tag prefix (e.g., `v20.0.*`), so each version fetches its own assets independently.
+The shared library can be updated later if other pipelines need the same capability.

 The documentation-assets submodule is handled simply: the v20.0 branch pins the submodule to the commit that was current at branch creation by removing the `--remote` flag from the workflow's submodule update step.
 The main branch continues to pull latest assets.
 No version branches or `.gitmodules` changes are needed in the assets repo.